 - 1 packet sazon con azafran seasoning or I made my own healthier version; recipe below

-- 1 tsp paprika skip if making your own sazon
+- 1 teaspoon paprika skip if making your own sazon

 - 1.5 cups light lager beer